Jakeduerr/SoftwareGuildProjects/README.md

 > SodaMachineSpringMVC
 > ---------------
 > Project in Java/web development using NetBeans IDE.
-JSP, JSTL, Java, CSS, Bootstrap.
+JSP, JSTL, Java, CSS, and Bootstrap.
 > * Redesign of "SodaMachine" as web application, where Java is the back-end and the front-end.
 >   * Impliments Spring MVC architectural design.
 >   * Impliments JSP with JSTL for the front-end.